 Platts Drugstore in Michigan’s Thumb was typical in its day.
 It had a bit of everything.
-This historical drugstore is deemed as being Michigan’s longest family owned, continuously operating pharmacy in Michigan.
-It was founded by Frederick Platts in 1865 and operated it until 1880 when his son Rudolph Platts took over the business.
-Rudolph operated the drug store until he died in 1925, when his son Guy D. took over the business.
-Guy was a graduate of Ferris Institute in Big Rapids and a registered pharmacist for 50 years.
+This historical drugstore is deemed as being Michigan’s longest family-owned, continuously operating pharmacy in Michigan.
+It was founded by Frederick Platts in 1865 and operated until 1880 when his son Rudolph Platts took over the business.
+Rudolph operated the drug store until he died in 1925 when his son Guy D. took over the business.
+Guy was a graduate of the Ferris Institute in Big Rapids and a registered pharmacist for 50 years.
 Guy passed away on Sept.
-7, 1960, and the pharmacy was turned over to his son, Charles Platts and daughter, Ruth Glencer.
+7, 1960, and the pharmacy was turned over to his son, Charles Platts, and daughter, Ruth Glencer.
 Together they operated the business until October of 1980.

 This black and white photograph of the Platts Drug Store was likely taken in the 1930s.
 High in the cournice of the building it notes that it was established in 1880.

 One of the adjoining buildings west of the drugstore was donated by Charlie Platts and his sister, Ruth Platts Glencer, and moved as part of the fantastic building collection in the Sanilac Historical Society Museum and Village.
 The Cash General Store offers a view of what a typical retailer would have looked like at the turn of the last century.

 Today, the former Platts Drugstore/General Store is now the site of a real estate office.
 Despite the changes over the years, you can still make out faint outlines of the original building.